Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/folly-and-fortune/rules/_index.md

 * **IF STOPPED** triggers only if you stopped here (and didn't keep rolling).
 All cards in the base game are this type by default.
 * **IF PASSED** triggers as soon as you decide to keep rolling after this one and _stays_ on future rolls.
 * **IF UNSEEN** triggers at the end of your turn if you never reached this card at all.
-(This is usually combined with a second effect of another type.)
+This is always combined with a second effect of another type.

 @TODO: IMAGE EXAMPLE

+The _Unseen_ cards have an eye icon on them to make sure you don't forget them.

+This expansion also adds _Shield_ cards (with a shield icon).
+When used, their protective effect is true until your next turn.
+It's recommended to _rotate the card sideways_ to remember this.

 {{% /rules-block %}}